yh70692/pyhonProject.py/README.md

-# pyhonProject.py
+# 🐍 Python Projects
-All of my 2nd year python projects.

-Throught 2022 my dev journey has mostly been baised on advancing my Python knowlage.
-I have learrnt all basics in Object-oriented programming, using pythons libaries (such as tkinter for GUI) as well as diving into the complex nature of diffrent algorythms (e.g sorting algorythms) that exist to solve many diffrent real world problems.
-Atterning a firm knowlage in all the concepts in a matter of months is difficult but that is not enough to discrage me on hunting for the surpant that is python :)
+### 📃 Description
+Throughout 2022, my development journey was primarily centered around advancing my Python knowledge.
+I delved deep into Python during my second year, engaging in various projects that helped me solidify my understanding of the language.

+I mastered the fundamentals of Object-Oriented Programming (OOP) in Python, enabling me to create well-structured and modular code.
+Additionally, I explored Python libraries, such as Tkinter, for developing Graphical User Interfaces (GUIs), which opened up new avenues for creative and user-friendly applications.

+One of the exciting aspects of my Python journey was diving into the intricate world of different algorithms, including sorting algorithms.
+Understanding how these algorithms work and their applications in solving real-world problems was both challenging and rewarding.

+While comprehending these concepts in just a matter of months presented its own set of difficulties, it did not deter my enthusiasm for Python.
+Instead, it fueled my determination to continue pursuing this versatile and powerful programming language.
+I see Python as an ever-captivating journey, and I am eager to uncover its endless possibilities.